Cornelis Ketel: Life

-Ketel was born in Gouda in 1548 as an illegitimate child of Elisabeth Jacobsdr.
+Ketel was born in Gouda on 18 March 1548 as an illegitimate child of Elisabeth Jacobsdr.
 Ketel and the art collector Govert Jans van Proyen.
 The famous Gouda glass painter Dirck Crabeth encouraged him to start painting as a student of his uncle, Cornelis Jacobsz.
 At the age of 18, he became a student of the Delft painter Anthonie Blocklandt.
 He later traveled to Paris where he lived with Jean de la Hame, glass-painter to King Charles IX.
-From Paris he went to Fontainebleau, where he was working in 1566, in the final years of the School of Fontainebleau, a sojourn which was no doubt decisive in forming his taste for Mannerist allegory.
+From Paris, he went to Fontainebleau, where he was working in 1566, in the final years of the School of Fontainebleau, a sojourn which was no doubt decisive in forming his taste for Mannerist allegory.
 He was forced to leave France in 1567 when all citizens of the Habsburg Netherlands were expelled.

 He returned to Gouda, but the economy there was severely hit by the occupation of the city in 1572 by the Geuzen rebels, followed in 1573 by a plague which killed 20% of the population and the Dutch Revolt which was entering a new phase that destabilised daily life throughout the Netherlands.
 Next, Ketel is recorded in England, and was one of several exiled Netherlandish artists active at the Tudor court in the 1570s.
 Cornelis Ketel married Aeltgen Gerrits in London in 1573.
 The biographer Karel van Mander notes his portrait of Sir Christopher Hatton, of the Earl of Oxford, and various noblemen, their wives and children.
 In 1578, permission was granted for a portrait of Queen Elizabeth, when on a visit to Anne Seymour, Duchess of Somerset at Hanworth Park House in Middlesex.